-- Working with the Washington County Land Conservation Department and Riveredge Nature Center, the Commission staff led a group of teachers, many from Milwaukee Public Schools, on a tour of the upper Milwaukee River watershed.
+- taught.
+A Commission presentation was given to some 60 attendees regarding the regional housing plan and overall regional planning efforts and principles.
+Following the workshop, assistance was provided in evaluation to be used for expected future plan commission trainings. - Working with the Washington County Land Conservation Department and Riveredge Nature Center, the Commission staff led a group of teachers, many from Milwaukee Public Schools, on a tour of the upper Milwaukee River watershed.
 The event included exposure to Commission plans and recommendations, and was part of a course available for UW-System credit under the Great Lakes Partnership Institute. - Continued Commission participation occurred in the interagency consortium known as "Testing the Waters," which has trained scores of teachers and thousands of high school students over the years, most from within the watersheds tributary to the Milwaukee Harbor Estuary.
-In 2010, staff again worked with the Washington County Land Conservation Department to plan and conduct two watershed bus tours for students and their teachers to view land use changes, water quality problems, and solutions in the rural and developing landscape.
-Among the tour participants were attendees of Milwaukee public and private schools. - Educational sessions were conducted for 10 groups of Pewaukee Middle School students attending camp on Lake Keesus in Waukesha County, to sample lake-bottom organisms and learn about the impact of land use, roadways, planning, and personal actions on the aquatic environment.
-This annual event has taught over 3,000 youth and their leaders over the years, some 200 during 2010. - Public involvement assistance was provided to Walworth County in the conduct of a Working Lands Initiative informational meeting and public hearing.
-In addition to procedural and handout assistance, formal moderating of the event was conducted by Commission staff. - Commission staff continued to serve as Coordinator for the Southeast Area Land and Water Conservation Association comprised of county Land Conservation Committee and department staff representatives.
+In 2011, staff again worked with the Washington County Land Conservation Department to plan and conduct two watershed bus tours for some 50 students and teachers to view land use changes, water quality problems, solutions in the rural and developing landscape.
+Among the tour participants were attendees of Milwaukee public and private schools. - Educational sessions were conducted for four groups of Pewaukee Middle School students attending camp on Lake Keesus in Waukesha County, to sample lake-bottom organisms and learn about the impact of land use, roadways, planning, and personal actions on the aquatic environment.
+This annual event has taught over 3,000 youth and their leaders over the years, some 80 during 2011. - Commission staff continued to serve as Coordinator for the Southeast Area Land and Water Conservation Association comprised of county Land Conservation Committee and department staff representatives.

-In that capacity, a Southeast Area conservation poster contest was administered on behalf of three of the Association's counties-Ozaukee, Racine, and Washington-en route to winner competition at the State level.
-A conference session on invasive species was also moderated for the related Wisconsin Land and Water Conservation Association.
+In that capacity, a Southeast Area conservation poster contest was administered on behalf of three of the Association's counties-Kenosha, Ozaukee, and Washington.
+Trophies were provided to each of the students placing at the area level; and winners, all from Washington County, were forwarded for competition at the State level.
+A state conference session on Wisconsin Working Lands, including farmland preservation, was also moderated for the related Wisconsin Land and Water Conservation Association.

-• Commission staff assistance continued on the Board of the Wisconsin Association of Floodplain, Stormwater, and Coastal Management via service as Awards Committee Chair, involving administration of the Association's awards recognition program for meritorious resource management.
+- Assistance was provided to the Soil and Water Conservation Society and coordinating staff from Ozaukee County in planning the Wisconsin Chapter's annual conference which addressed the challenges and opportunities for Wisconsin in attempting to meet the nutrient management challenge in water quality protection.
+Service also continued on the Society's Wisconsin Chapter Board with Commission staff representing greater southeastern Wisconsin. - Commission staff assistance continued on the Board of the Wisconsin Association of Floodplain, Stormwater, and Coastal Management via service as Awards Committee Chair, involving administration of the Association's awards recognition program for meritorious resource management.